 completed application form “Application for the temporary residence” (has to be filled in the Slovak language)

 2 recent full‑face photographs 3 × 3.5 cm

 None of the documents proving the purpose of the stay, financial resources, accommodation and no criminal record can be older than 90 days on the day of submitting the application for a temporary residence; except for a marriage/birth certificate.
-In case of applying for a renewal of the temporary residence, it is not necessary to submit a document proving no criminal record.
-However, it is necessary to submit a proof of health insurance on the territory of the Slovak Republic.

 Within 90 days from the date of submitting a complete application, the foreign police office shall either issue a negative decision or a notification of granting the temporary residence.
 If applying for a temporary residence directly at a foreign police office in Slovakia, the officers will ask you to provide a mobile phone number (you can write the number on your application).
 You will be notified by a text message in Slovak when your residence card is ready at the foreign police office (typically within 90 days).
 You have to collect the residence card at the foreign police office in person or you can appoint somebody else with a power of attorney to do it for you.
 When applying for a temporary residence from abroad via a representative body, it is advised to consult with them the way of notification on granting the residence as well as the collection of the residence card.